Suggested progression by level

 Ethics, Character, and Social Conduct

-This group of courses cultivates moral formation by connecting belief with personal behaviour and social responsibility.
-Students study ethics at both the individual and communal levels, including manners, social ethics, leadership, and service, so that knowledge is reflected in character and constructive engagement with others.
+These courses aim to build moral character by linking faith to personal conduct and social responsibility.
+Students study individual and collective ethics, good manners, social ethics, and principles of leadership and management, so that knowledge is reflected in virtuous conduct and beneficial engagement in society.

-Includes: Ethics and behaviour, Social ethics, Leadership and service.
+Includes: Ethics and conduct, Social ethics, Leadership and management in Islam.

 Dawah, Dialogue, and Communication

-Includes: Responding to misconceptions (1), Responding to misconceptions (2), Interfaith dialogue, Dawah and communication, Islam in Europe / contemporary context.
+Includes: Refutation of misconceptions 1, Responding to misconceptions (2), Interfaith dialogue, Da‘wa and communication strategies, Islam in Europe / contemporary context.

 Contemporary Thought and Intellectual Trends